 “Currently, nurses in aged care are being paid between $168 and $300 a week less than their colleagues in public hospitals – with a critical shortage of 20,000 nurses.”

-the number of home care packages will be increased from 59,876 to 99,669, there will be more payment choice and a cap on care costs, along with an increase in residential aged care places from 191,522 to 221,103.
+Under the reforms, the number of home care packages will be increased from 59,876 to 99,669, there will be more payment choice and a cap on care costs, along with an increase in residential aged care places from 191,522 to 221,103.

 Other highlights of the Living Longer Living Better plan include $1.9 billion to deliver better access to aged care services, $80.2 million to improve aged care linkages with the health system, $54.8 million to support carers, $268.4 million to tackle the nation’s dementia epidemic and $192 million to support the diverse care of Australia’s ageing population.